xHaruke/Simple-DankGrinder/README.md

 # You are now done !!

-# Don't forget to add a ⭐ if you liked it !
+# Don't forget to ⭐ if you liked it !